 Shadows, a collaborative series by Alexandra Grant and Keanu Reeves, explores the real and symbolic nature of the shadow as image and figure of speech.
 Grant’s photographs capture Reeves’s shadow at times as a silhouette and at others as traces of light as he and the camera move together.
 In transforming the images into color and reversing light for dark, Grant has made the shadows themselves the source of light.
 Reeves’s texts, written in tandem with the creation of the images, give voice to the multiple manifestations of the shadow: as a projected figure, a place of concealed emotion, and an invocation to shadow play.

-The Shadows photographs have been published by Lapis Press in Los Angeles, CA and Steidl Publishers in Germany, and have been the subject of two exhibitions to date at ACME. in Los Angeles, CA and Ochi Gallery in Sun Valley, ID.
+The Shadows photographs have been published by Lapis Press in Los Angeles, CA and Steidl Publishers in Germany, and have been the subject of three exhibitions to date at ACME. in Los Angeles, CA, Ochi Gallery in Sun Valley, ID and Galerie Gradiva in Paris, France.
 The Lapis suite of Shadows was acquired jointly in 2016 by LACMA and the Hammer Museum.
 The Shadows book includes both the photographs and Reeves’ text and is available at Steidl: